Contact Us: 416-203-2322

 The ticket booth is located next to the Kajama south of The Powerplant Gallery at the foot of Lower Simcoe.

 Our Public Sails take place over a period of two hours.
-The first half hour of boarding can be used to venture throughout the Kajama or Challenge, order a drink from our fully licensed bar or order food or a snack from our galley menu (Challenge does not offer food on Public Sails).
+The first half hour of boarding can be used to venture throughout the Kajama, order a drink from our fully licensed bar or order food or a snack from our galley menu.
 Over the next hour and a half, Kajama will depart and will head for either the eastern or western gap out onto Lake Ontario.
 During this time sails will be raised by our crew and volunteers such as yourself.
 You are welcome to spend the sail relaxing with a cold drink or exploring the ship, listening to the crew singing sea shanties, helping raising and lowering the sails or talking with our experienced crew.

 Be sure to keep your eyes open for the firing of the cannon at any foreign ships that may try to sneak upon us!
-Before you disembark make sure to visit our gift shop at the bar for souvenirs of the Kajama such as T Shirts and Hats.
+Before you disembark make sure to visit our gift shop at the bar for souvenirs of the Kajama such as T Shirts, Hoodies, and Hats.

 Once a reservation is made, it may not be refunded.
 It may be transferred to another cruise date for an administration fee of $5 as long as you contact us before your sailing.
 It is acceptable to have another person(s) use your paid reservation if you are unable to attend.